Committed to Excellence

 In Michigan, domestic violence allegations are taken very seriously.
+That's why you need to contact a Grand Rapids Domestic Violence Lawyer.
 Unfortunately, you could be charged with, and possibly convicted of, an offense because of false accusations, misunderstandings, or mistakes.
 The penalties are high, and if you're found guilty, you could be sentenced to jail time and/or a fine.
 Additionally, the person who claims that you have harmed them can take certain legal actions that may place various restrictions on your life.
-The stakes are high in a domestic violence case and the legal system is very complex.
+The stakes are high in a domestic violence case, and the legal system is very complex.
 You must follow specific rules and laws precisely to effectively fight back against the charges, so trying to handle it on your own could be costly.

-If you were charged with a domestic violence offense, reach out to Tanis Schultz for high-quality legal representation.
+If you were charged with a domestic violence offense, reach out to the domestic violence defense attorneys at Tanis Schultz for high-quality legal representation.
 Our attorneys provide personalized attention every step of the way.
 We will take the time to listen to your side of the story and review the facts to build a sound legal strategy for your unique situation.
 We will fight relentlessly toward a favorable outcome on your behalf.

 What Is Domestic Violence?

-In Michigan, you could be accused of a domestic violence (or domestic assault) offense for causing harm to a person with whom you have an intimate relationship.
+In Michigan, you could be accused of a domestic violence (or domestic assault or spousal abuse) offense for causing harm to a person with whom you have an intimate relationship.
 The harm does not always have to be physical; it can be emotional, sexual, or economic.

 An intimate or domestic relationship is one involving:

 - Spouses or former spouses

 - People with a child or children in common